joker1007/slides/rubykaigi2019/slides.md

 # At last, I never recommend using this gem on production!!

 If you are interested in TracePoint and AST,
-Examples of the gem's code is helpful for you, maybe.
+Examples of the gem's code are helpful for you, maybe.

 And, let's enjoy darkness programming!!